 The gTLD evaluation fee is required from all applicants.
 This fee is in the amount of USD 185,000.
-The evaluation fee is payable in the form of a 5,000 deposit submitted at the time the user requests an application slot within TAS, and a payment of the remaining 180,000 submitted with the full application.
-ICANN will not begin its evaluation of an application unless it has received the full gTLD evaluation fee by 23:59 UTC 12 April 2012.
+The evaluation fee is payable in the form of a 5,000 deposit submitted at the time the user requests application registers withslots within TAS, and a payment of the remaining 180,000 submitted with the full application.
+ICANN will not begin its evaluation of an application unless it has received the full gTLD evaluation fee by [time] UTC [date].